poland citizenshipDual citizenship is a legal status that allows a person to be a citizen in two or more different countries.

 By marriage

-Marriage to a foreign spouse is often a way individuals gain dual citizenship.
+Citizenship by marriage is another way individuals can gain dual citizenship.
 If your spouse is a citizen of another country, you may have the right to citizenship with a reduced residency period.
 Spain’s naturalization process takes ten years for most foreign nationals; however, the spouse of a Spanish citizen can gain Spanish nationality after one year of residency.

 By investment